-The city's approximately 110,000 residents, including more than 34,000 college and university students, together form a lively community within its 6.26 square miles (16.2 km).
-Cambridge is pedestrian- and bicycle-friendly, with 82 parks and playgrounds, six subway stations, a commuter rail line, 26 bus routes, multiple shuttles, 48 bike sharing stations, and numerous dedicated bicycle lanes and bikeways, enabling visitors and students to get around the city and the MIT campus without a car.
+The city is pedestrian- and bicycle-friendly.
+Its six subway stations, commuter rail line, 21 bus routes, multiple shuttles, 48 bike sharing stations, and numerous dedicated bicycle lanes and bikeways, enable visitors and students to get around the city and the MIT campus without a car.